Facilitating Connection & Empowerment in Couple Therapy: Insights from Interpersonal Neurobiology Webinar

 - Participants will learn how to help partners become more relationally empowered, increasing empathy, intimacy, and generosity in the relationship.

-Mona Fishbane, Ph.D, Director of Couple Therapy Training at the Chicago Center for Family Health, is a clinical psychologist in private practice.
-She is an AAMFT Approved Supervisor, a member of the Advisory Board for the journal Family Process, and has served on the AFTA Board.
+Mona Fishbane, Ph.D, Past Director of Couple Therapy Training at the Chicago Center for Family Health, is an AAMFT Approved Supervisor, a member of the Advisory Board for the journal Family Process, and has served on the AFTA Board.
 Mona lectures nationally and internationally, and has published numerous articles on couple therapy and neurobiology as well as on intergenerational relationships.
 Among the honors and awards she has received is a grant from the Templeton Foundation and, most recently, the 2017 Family Psychologist of the Year Award from The American Psychological Association (Society for Couple & Family Therapy).
 Mona’s book, Loving with the Brain in Mind: Neurobiology & Couple Therapy (2013), is part of the Norton Series on Interpersonal Neurobiology.
 Mona’s website: www.monafishbane.com

 Date: Thursday, November 16, 2017

 Tuition: $40 for 1.5 CEU Credits, $25 for general admission, $150 for group registration (please note that CEUs are not available in group registration)

 If you would like to apply online, click below.

 If you have any questions, please contact the Training Department directly.

 (This webinar is part of a series co-sponsored with the Family Process Institute.
 Please check back for more listings to come.)